The64thGamer/cheeseepedia/content/1jq88hzsz2f11vgb/content.md

 ## Production

 The records would be first produced on May 14, 1981 by *QCA Custom Pressings Inc.* in Cincinnati, OH, and sent from Creative Engineering to Brock Hotel Corporation with an enclosed letter.https://youtu.be/ooetqLjPZVk
-On July 16, 1981, the records would be sent out to all ShowBiz stores (23 open at the time), with Record 1 having 400 copies sent to each store, making a total initial run of 9200.{{< cite 1 >}}
+On July 16, 1981, the records would be sent out to all ShowBiz stores (23 open at the time), with Record 1 having 400 copies sent to each store, making a total initial run of 9200.[1]

 ### Variants

 The record sleeve could either come in thick paperboard, or thin glossy paper, with the thinner variant the more rare kind.
-Separately, the inner record could either have its copyright date in white near the top, or in black near the right side.{{< cite 1 >}}
+Separately, the inner record could either have its copyright date in white near the top, or in black near the right side.[1]

 ### Set